In conversation with John Lees

 I love it when they get in touch to tell me what I wrote or said which made the difference.

-John Lees is a career strategist and author, and now part of the training faculty for the Firework Coaching Programme.
+John Lees is a career strategist and author, and now part of the training faculty for the Firework Training.
 He's published 15 books on careers and work including the UK best-seller ‘How to Get a Job You Love’ and his latest, ‘Get Ahead in Your New Job’.
 John was previously Chief Executive of the Institute of Employment Consultants and a founding board member of the Career Development Institute.
 He holds degrees from the Universities of Cambridge, London and Liverpool and is a NICEC Fellow.
 Find out more at www.johnleescareers.com.